 They’re doing their best and working as hard as they can to get stuff in stock that people are desperately in need of.

 Namely, home gym equipment, of course!

-Many complaints have flooded Reps’ Instagram page.
+Many complaints have flooded their Instagram page.
 This comment below is just an example of how harshly people judge them when they get impatient.

-“I’ve been planning to drop a good chunk of money to equip my garage gym with some high-quality gear.
-After months of research, I decided to go with REP Fitness for their high quality/affordable racks, benches, plates, etc. Almost everything worth buying from their site is out of stock, which is sort of understandable due to COVID.
+“I’ve been planning to drop a good chunk of money to equip my home gym with some high-quality gear.
+After months of research, I decided to go with REP Fitness for a high-quality/affordable rack, a bench, bumper plates, etc. Almost everything worth buying from their site is out of stock, which is sort of understandable due to COVID.

 However, we’ve been dealing with COVID in the U.S.A. since March-ish (approx 9 months).
-REP still hasn’t provided any official in-stock notifications pre-purchase options.
+They still haven’t provided any official in-stock notifications or pre-purchase options.
 I’ve been trying to buy a rack and adjustable bench from their site for 5+ months now, and it doesn’t seem to matter how early in the day I check; I can’t lock any purchases down.